mariia-korzun/fibonacci-numbers/README.md

 # Fibonacci numbers task

-### Number is given.
-Implement a function - fibonacciNumbers, that return number of n-sequence, where n is argument function.
-* 1) Given argument not a number -  return "Passed argument is not a number".
+### A number is given.
+Create a function called “fibonacciNumbers” that returns a number of n-sequence, where n is a function argument.
+If a given argument is not a number, return "Passed argument is not a number".
+Advanced level: use recursion.
-* 2) Return number of n-sequence, where n is argument function

-If you well in JS you can do this task with recursion.

 #### For example:
 ```js